DIY for removing nail polish; all-natural, no chemicals needed, toxin-free and effective!

 So, using a more natural polish remover can be a helpful alternative.

-When I do wear nail polish, I don’t like keeping it on once it’s chipped away.
-I use this all-natural, chemical-free nail polish remover to help remove polish from my nails safely.
+On the rare occasions when I do wear nail polish, I don’t like keeping it on once it’s chipped away.
+So, to help remove the polish, I use this all-natural, chemical-free nail polish remover.

 Before we get started in learning how to make this chemical-free nail polish remover – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!